ghiscoding/aurelia-slickgrid/README.md

 [![codecov](https://codecov.io/gh/ghiscoding/aurelia-slickgrid/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/aurelia-slickgrid)

 ### Description
-One of the best JavasSript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid) which was originally developed by @mleibman is now available to Aurelia.
-SlickGrid beats most other datagrids in terms of functionalities and performance (it can easily deal with even a million row).
-Aurelia-Slickgrid is a wrapper on top of SlickGrid and we are using the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork which is the most active fork since the original was put on pause by its original author for personal reasons.
-Also worth to know, that I also contributed a lot to the 6pac/SlickGrid fork for the benefit of all the SlickGrid libraries that I maintain like this one here...
+One of the best JavasSript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid), which was originally developed by @mleibman, is now available to React.
+SlickGrid beats most other datagrids in terms of features, customizability and performance (it can easily deal with even a million row).
+Aurelia-Slickgrid is a wrapper on top of SlickGrid and we are using the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork which is the most active one since the original one was put on pause by its original author for personal reasons.
+Also worth to know, that I also contributed a lot to the 6pac/SlickGrid fork over the years for the benefit of all the SlickGrid libraries that I maintain like this one here...
 SlickGrid is now also native and no longer requires jQuery (its only required dependency is SortableJS)

 ## Installation
 Refer to the **[Wiki - HOWTO Step by Step](https://github.com/ghiscoding/aurelia-slickgrid/wiki/HOWTO--Step-by-Step)** and/or clone the [Aurelia-Slickgrid Demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) repository.
 Please consult all Wikis before opening new issues, also consider asking installation and/or general questions on [Stack Overflow](https://stackoverflow.com/search?tab=newest&q=slickgrid) unless you think there's a bug with the library.